carlosjhr64/count/README.txt

 package count // import "github.com/carlosjhr64/count"

-sync/atomic counting, and wating for count to return to one.
+sync/atomic counting, and waiting for count to return to one.

 const VERSION string = "0.0.0"